 - Rex: Not common in the United States, this coat stands on end, and the whiskers are curled.

-- Satin: Satin coats have a beautiful sheen and can be long or short in length.
+- Satin: Satin coats have a beautiful sheen and can be long or short.

 - Umbrous: This type has a dark gray wash over the ends of the fur.

 While Syrians make great pets, there also a few drawbacks to consider.

 - Syrians are more laid back than their dwarf relatives, so they are easier to pick up and hold.

 - They are also less nippy, especially if they are handled when they're very young.

 - They're nocturnal, which means they sleep during the day and are most active at night.